Stochastic convective Brinkman-Forchheimer equations on general Unbounded Domains: Strong solution

+Functional setting for whole space has be given in Subsection \ref{Function-spaces}.
+For this section now onward, we set $\mathcal{O}:=\mathbb{T}^d$ or $\mathbb{R}^d$.

+In periodic domains or on the whole space $\R^d,$ the operators $\mathcal{P}$ and $-\Delta$ commute, so that we can use \eqref{3} and we have the following result also (see \cite[Lemma 2.1]{KWH}):

-Note that the estimate \eqref{370} is true even in bounded domains (with Dirichlet boundary conditions) if one replaces $\A\u$ with $-\Delta\u$ and \eqref{371} holds true in bounded domains as well as whole space $\R^n$.
-We also assume that the noise coefficient satisfies the following: \begin{hypothesis} There exist a positive constant $\widetilde{K}$ such that for all $t\in[0,T]$ and $\u\in\V$,
+Note that the estimate \eqref{370} is true even in bounded domains (with Dirichlet boundary conditions) if one replaces $\A\u$ with $-\Delta\u$ and \eqref{371}-\eqref{3a71} (see below) holds true in bounded domains as well as on the whole space $\R^d$.
+Since we are not assuming zero mean condition, using the Sobolev embedding and \cite[Lemma 2]{JCRWS}, we infer